 Open to all Delegates and Companions

-Our opening reception will be held at the Zhudao Guest House, where the Guangdong Provincial Party Committee receives state and foreign leaders.
+Our opening reception will be held at the Shangri-La Hotel.
 There will be a special address from the Chinese state leadership.

 We will then transfer to Sun Yat-sen Memorial Hall for dinner and entertainment.
 The palatial assembly hall—an octagonal structure built without supporting pillars and set on beautiful grounds—honors the memory of the forerunner of China’s democratic revolution.
 It has been the site of many historic events.
 The evening’s theme, East Meets West, will run throughout the festivities, including musical entertainment that will meld the instruments and styles of both cultures.
 Our guests will also hear a performance by the Guangzhou Symphony Youth Orchestra (GSYO), an affiliate of the internationally renowned Guangzhou Symphony Orchestra formed in 2011.
 GSYO is China’s first youth orchestra founded and administered by a professional orchestra.

 Thursday, 7 December

 EARLY MORNING ACTIVITY: CHEN-STYLE TAI CHI ALONG THE PEARL RIVER

 Visit a park or public area anywhere in a Chinese city during the morning and you will find groups of residents practicing tai chi.
 We invite you to start your day with a master class in the Chen-style.
 The oldest—and the progenitor—of the major tai chi styles, Chen-style originated with the Chen family in the 17th century.
 It is characterized by silk reeling: alternating fast and slow movements and power bursts.
 The setting for our class is a lush riverside garden, also a tranquil place for our breakfast afterward.

 MORNING ACTIVITY, OPTION 1